mahgouba/inventoryMaster-2/replit.md

 - **Quotation System**: Full-page quotation creation with QR code generation, dynamic pricing, company branding, and PDF/JPG export.
 Supports quotation and invoice modes.
 - **Vehicle Sharing**: Share vehicle details with linked images and editable pricing, integrated with hierarchy data and enhanced WhatsApp sharing.
 - **Manufacturer Management**: Comprehensive system for managing manufacturers, categories, and trim levels with logo integration.
 Includes extensive vehicle hierarchy data with bilingual support for major brands, trim levels, and colors.
 - **Data Management**: Import/export functionality for various data types via Excel and JSON, with enhanced Excel import for hierarchy data.
+Excel import system with custom template excluding Serial Number, Payment System, Transmission, and Fuel Type fields - these are auto-generated or use defaults.
+Automatic unique chassis number generation when duplicates or placeholder values ("000") are detected.
 - **Bank Management**: Management of company and personal bank accounts, including visibility toggles and share functionality.
 - **Financing Calculator**: APR-based calculation with integration to managed financing rates from Saudi banks.
 - **Integrated Attendance System**: Monthly attendance interface showing only confirmed attendance days, with attendance requests integrated into the leave request approval workflow.
 Includes daily attendance view with calendar format and progress bars.